 Do not use any products that list water as the first ingredient.
 It is imperative that you look at the ingredients in the following products: edge control, gel, hair spray, and spritz.
 Otherwise, you run the risk of your hair slowly curling up leaving you with a mixture of straight and curly strands.

 Most people with pressed hair reframe from moisturizing their hair to maintain the hairstyle.
 They do not want to weigh their hair down causing it to look limp and/or greasy.
 This is a real concern.

-Personally, when I wore my hair straight I would use grease, pink lotion, spritz, coconut oil, and hairspray.
-It is safe to assume that I cared more about shine and moisture than body.
+When I wore my hair straight, I would use grease, pink lotion, spritz, coconut oil, and hairspray.
+It is apparent that I cared more about shine and moisture than body.
 But for those of you that want body, shine, and moisture, I would recommend applying a dime size amount of grapeseed oil directly to your scalp and the ends of your hair using your fingers.
 Grapeseed oil is a lightweight oil and a great moisturizer.

 Protecting your hair at night preserves the ends of your hair, which guarantees you retain length.
 You can wrap your hair to leave it straight with body.
 Or you can put your hair in a heatless curl set such as pin curls, two wrapped around buns, flexi rod set, roller set, and/or braids.